atljoseph/snapr/Readme.md

 ## TODO

 - LOTS of TODOs in the code
-- add image processing command
+- serve - add rotate function
 - Make the tests clean up themselves on the s3?
 - Todo Permissions override for mkdir functionality
 - serve command - view file as text (for text file types)